-Not So Obvious Vampire Power Menaces
+Not So Obvious Vampire Energy Menaces

 Finally, there are many other menaces when it comes to phantom energy use.
 Most devices that use the highest amount of power while sitting on the counter, shelf, or table are ones that you would least expect.

-More discreet phantom power drains include:
+More discreet vampire power drains include:

 - Household furnace